Agnafiafy School Kitchen: from Vision to Reality

 The Agnafiafy School Kitchen Takes Shape

-The journey hasn’t been without its challenges.
+The Concrete Foundation: The journey hasn’t been without its challenges.
 Our skilled masons faced a difficult task completing the cement work and the specialized firepit for the woodfire while battling heavy seasonal downpours.
-However, the foundation is now set, and the structure is solid.

-When it came time to mount the roof, the weather tested us again.
+The Roof: When it came time to mount the roof, the weather tested us again.
 We want to give a massive shout-out to our local volunteers, who powered through the rain to ensure the structure was covered.
-Their dedication is the reason we are so close to serving our first meals.

-The final step for our walls involves the use of Falaf—the sturdy, dried stems of the Traveler’s Palm.
-While the rain has caused a slight delay in the delivery of these traditional materials (as they must be harvested and transported carefully), we are happy to report that the final timber for the structural frame has arrived!
+Walls and finish: The final step for our walls involves the use of Falaf – the sturdy, dried stems of the Traveler’s Palm.
+While the rain caused a slight delay in the delivery of these traditional materials (as they must be harvested and transported carefully), we finally secured all materials including the remaining timber for the structural frame!

 Why Falaf?